 In May, a report from Bloomberg suggested that Apple would unveil a redesigned MacBook Pro this summer.
 But when exactly?

-Rumors about MacBook Pro devices with a brand new design have been with us for a long time.
-Different dates have been mentioned over time.
-Now Mark Gurman has spoken out in his “Power On” newsletter and explainedthat "Apple is turning its attention to the fall."
+Rumors about MacBook Pros with a brand-new design have been circulating for a long time.
+Various dates have been mentioned over time.
+Now, Mark Gurman has spoken out in his "Power On" newsletter, explainedthat "Apple is turning its attention to the fall."
 The new MacBook Pro is expected to be released sometime this year.
-As a reminder: At the time, Gurman reported that Apple wanted to introduce a MacBook Pro with an HDMI port and an SD card slot.
-In addition, MagSafe technology is also expected to make a comeback.
+As a reminder, Gurman reported at the time that Apple planned to introduce a MacBook Pro with an HDMI port and an SD card slot.
+MagSafe technology is also expected to make a comeback.
 But that's not all.
-The new MacBook Pros are expected to be equipped with eight high-performance cores and two high-efficiency cores, which are available in either a 16- or 32-graphics core version.
+The new MacBook Pros are expected to be equipped with eight high-performance cores and two high-efficiency cores, available in either 16- or 32-core graphics versions.

 MacBook Pro 2021: Interested parties still have to be patient